sudheeshshetty/Chat/README.md

 # Upcoming
 I have lot of things to do.
 * Initially there are lot of bugs in the basic functionality.
 Will have to fix this.
-* Group chat is not yet implemented.
-Will be coming soon.
-Hoping so.
 * Improvement in register and login screen.
 This has to be fixed as soon as bug fixes are done.

 # Suggestions